 Now, ladies of my particular vintage, admit it… many of us who were teenagers back in the 70’s thought so too.
 Forget the Partridge Family ..
 I never watched it.
 Not my style at all and nor was the music.
 But you couldn’t miss the guy; he was all over everything at that time.

-Which was quite handy, really, as my mother, who had seen but never met Tom, took a dislike to him.
+Which was quite handy, really, as my mother, who had never met Tom, took a dislike to him anyway.
 So I plastered my bedroom walls with Cassidy’s face instead and dreamed of Tom.
 He was, without a doubt, the first time the emotions went deep enough to say I really fell in love.
-With hindsight, of course, things look a little different, and greater understanding tells a different tale, but he was the first to make my heart leap at the mere thought of him.
+With hindsight, things look a little different, and greater understanding tells a different tale, but he was the first to make my heart leap at the mere thought of him.

 But my mother said no. It may possibly have had something to do with a dance we had gone to, and from which I came home late.
 This was slightly unfair in my eyes.
 It was New Year’s Eve, even Cinderella had made it to midnight and there was never any question of me having to leave before the clock struck.
 I was just a little later than anticipated.